natmegsweden/meeg_course/tutorial_04b_mne.md

 ```

 ## Import source space
 Minimum-norm estimate (MNE) use a cortical surface as source model.
 We will not run the preparation of the cortical surface as it takes about 10 hours.
 You can find tutorial documentation on how the cortical surface source model was made in Tutorial 99.
 In the tutorial, you can read how to export MRI to *Freesurfer* to extract the cortical surface, and set up a source model with *MNE-C*.
-In short, the  procedure creates a set of point equally sampled across the cortical surface.
+In short, the  procedure creates a set of points equally sampled across the cortical surface.
 These points are our source model for MNE.

 You can find the file *Sub02-oct-6-src.fif* in the tutorial data files.